-Although he was only twenty-six years of age when Confucius died in 479 BCE, Zengzi (曾子) quickly rose to prominence as one of the leading proponents of the sage’s teaching and is said to have written or edited at least ten books, including the rip-roaring Classic of Filial Piety (孝經/xiàojīng).
+Although he was only twenty-six years of age when Confucius died in 479 BCE, Zengzi (曾子) quickly rose to prominence as one of the leading proponents of the sage’s teaching and is said to have written or edited at least ten books, including the rip-roaring Classic of Filial Devotion (孝經/xiàojīng).

 Zengzi also set up his own school in Confucius’s home state of Lu (魯國) and, as was the case with Youzi, his disciples made sure that he was prominently featured in The Analects.
 Extremely successfully, in fact, given that he is mentioned a total of 14 times.

 Zengzi lived from 505 to 436 BCE and traced his ancestry back over a thousand years to a king from the Xia (夏) dynasty.
 His father Zeng Dian (曾點) was a friend of Confucius and sent him to study with the sage at the age of sixteen.
 His given name was Zeng Shen (曾參), and he was also called Zeng Ziyu (曾子輿) or simply Ziyu (子輿/子與).

 Appearances in the Analects of Confucius

 Book 8, Chapter III

 Book 8, Chapter IV

 Book 8, Chapter V